szuhungcheng/3d_motion_capture_system/README.md

 ### 🧩 Step 2.1 — Camera Calibration
 `step2_1_get_calibration_file.py`

-Captures a calibration video with a printed **chessboard pattern** visible to all cameras.
+Captures relative positions between all cameras with a printed **chessboard** visible to all cameras.
 The script extracts calibration frames.
 You must modify parameters according to your chessboard size (e.g., square size in cm, rows/columns count).

 ---